amgs/redirect/README.md

 This tool is a simple way to measure user engagement on a study.
 It uses a redirect service to track the number of clicks on a link.
 The service is designed to be used with with any link.

-## How to use

-To use the service, you need to provide the following parameters:

-- `project`: The name of the project you are working on.
-This is used to identify the project in the database.
-- `url`: The URL you want to track.

-The service will redirect the user to the URL provided in the `url` parameter and log the click in the database.

 ## How it works

 The service is built in Python with [FastAPI](https://fastapi.tiangolo.com/) and uses [MongoDB](https://www.mongodb.com/) to store the data.
-The service has three endpoints:
+It has three endpoints:

 - `/`: Redirects the user to the URL provided in the `url` parameter and logs the click in the database.
   - Parameter `project`: The name of the project you are working on.